 Sadists wish to extend the power of themselves over the masochists, so that the masochists are compelled to act in the way they direct totally.
-They develop systems
+They develop systems with

-subjugation of others, and minimise the knowledge of the masochists so that they inflict pain on themselves.
+of others, and minimise the knowledge of the masochists so that they inflict pain on themselves.

 Masochists wish to comply with the goals of the sadists, and minimise their own power except that they might better serve the system provided by the sadists, and their

 maximisation of the pain inflicted upon them.
 They willingly comply with the directions of the masochists to mutilate and kill themselves in a way that maximises pain